Commercial Cockroach Control

-Common Cockroaches in St. Louis & Kansas City
+Common Cockroaches in St. Louis & St. Louis City

 Roaches are one of the most prevalent insects on the planet.
 They have existed for millions of years, and there are thousands of different species.
 In the U.S., we only encounter about 70 of these species.
 Each one requires a different approach for extermination and control.

 Cockroaches quickly develop resistance to most pesticides available over the counter.
 Due to this, most business owners rely on a professional exterminator to help rid them of these pests.
 At Titan Pest & Wildlife, we use the latest methods and products to target roaches where they live and disrupt their life cycles.

 There are numerous species of cockroaches around the world; however, the ones that you are most likely to encounter in St. Louis & St. Louis City include: